chikaranabla/finding_exoplanet-project3-/README.md

 #### V4 (Recommended - Latest)
 1. Run preprocessing: `Zack_data_cleaning_pipeline_v4.ipynb`
-2. Run ML pipeline: `ml_pipeline_for_V4_preprocessing.py`
+2. Run ML pipeline: `ml_pipeline_for_V4_preprocessing.ipynb`

-**Note on V4**: Data download is currently in progress and takes a long time.
+**Note on V4**:
+- Data download is currently in progress and takes a long time.
 The download process may stop mid-way, requiring manual intervention to resume.
+- After running `run_pipeline()` and `merge_metadata()`, the resulting metadata has all labels set to 1 (only confirmed planets, no false positives).
-Training with V4 data has not been completed yet.
-If you have time, please try running the V4 pipeline.
+- Training with V4 data has not been completed yet.
+If you have time, please try running the V4 pipeline and investigate the label distribution issue.

 #### V2 (Legacy)
 1. Run preprocessing: `preprocessing_V2.py`